tpauldike/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## Advanced Tasks

 ### 2. [Sort](./2-sort.rb)
-Here, I was required to fix the problem in this `ruby` script.
+Here, I was required to fix the problem in the `ruby` script.
 The script is suppose to sort in an ascending order all integer values passed to it as arguments, on the command line, ignoring non-integer values (string, character, float).
 Well, I installed `ruby` on my Linux system and added the shebang `#!/usr/bin/env ruby` on line 1, to be able to test the code on my system.
 It turned out to be that the bug was in this line of code:
 ```ruby